-- (BB) Do not have qualified non-citizen status for Medicaid, whose births are financed by Medicaid through coverage of the child and who, before October 1, 2022, were only eligible to receive State-only extended family planning benefits postpartum, as outlined in § 05-2.6(A)(3) of this Chapter. - e.
+- e3.
 Children and Young Adults.
 Age is the defining characteristic of members of this MACC group.
-This coverage group includes: - (1) Infants under age one (1) unless a deemed newborn (see § 1.7(A) of this Part) up to age nineteen (19) who have family income up to two hundred sixty-one percent (261%) of the FPL; and - (2) All children, including all non-citizen children not legally present, up to the age of nineteen (19), who have income up to two hundred sixty-one percent (261%) of the FPL. - f.
-ACA Expansion Adults The group consists of citizens and qualified non-citizens with income up to one hundred thirty-three percent (133%) of the FPL who meet the age characteristic and are not otherwise eligible for, or enrolled in, Medicare or Medicaid under any other State plan or Section 1115 waiver coverage group.
+This coverage group includes: - a.(1) Infants under age one (1) unless a deemed newborn (see § 1.7(A) of this Part) up to age nineteen (19) who have family income up to the threshold described in the table at § 1.6(B) of this Part two hundred sixty one percent (261%) of the FPL; and - b.(2) All children, including all non-citizen children not legally present, up to the age of nineteen (19), who have income up to the threshold described in the table at § 1.6(B) of this Parttwo hundred sixty one percent (261%) of the FPL. - 42.
+ACA Expansion Adults The group consists of citizens and qualified non-citizens with income up to <a href="the-threshold described in the table at § 1.6(B) of this Part one hundred thirty three percent (133%) of the FPL who meet the age characteristic and are not otherwise eligible for, or enrolled in, Medicare or Medicaid under any other State plan or Section 1115 waiver coverage group.
 Adults found eligible awaiting a determination for Supplemental Security Income (SSI) or the receipt of Social Security benefits are also eligible under this coverage group during the two (2) year application pending and benefit waiting periods. - B. MACC Group Income Eligibility The income thresholds and ceilings for the MACC groups eligible through these pathways are summarized as follows:

-MACC Group Income Threshold - As percent of the FPL Income Ceiling with the five percent (5%) disregard - As a percent of the FPL

-a.
-Families 116% 121%
+MACC Group Income Threshold - As percent of the FPL Income Ceiling with the five percent (5%) disregard - As a percent of the FPL a.
+Families§ 1931 Parents/Caretakers 116% 121% b.
+Other Parents/Caretakers 116 133% 141 138% c.
+Pregnant People 253% 258% d.
+Children, Young Adults up to age nineteen (19) (through age eighteen (18)) 261% 266% e.

-b.
-Parents/Caretakers 116% 141%

-c.
-Pregnant People 253% 258%

-d.
-Children/Young Adults 261% 266%

-e.
 ACA Expansion Adults 133% 138%